Toolchain management

 Toolchains are comprised by a GNAT compiler and a gprbuild project file processor.
 Alire strives to simplify the availability of GNAT releases, which are packaged to be retrieved and used with ease.

 The user can now select a preferred compiler via alr toolchain --select.
 Releases may still override this selection (for example to use a cross-compiler).
+Several compilers can be installed simultaneously, but only the last one --selected will be used by default.
+The rest will be used in preference to uninstalled compilers, if the default one does not match some crate’s dependencies.

 The native compiler for each platform is always gnat_native, whereas cross-compilers follow the naming convention gnat_<target> (e.g., gnat_riscv_elf).
 Alire will only offer to install valid cross-compilers for the host platform.